linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 24.06.2023 (announcement Podhub)
+- 🚨 Big news! 🚨 We've just added Podhub to our subdomain system! 🎉👏🏼 Now https://podhub.cf will redirect you to https://podhub.linkspreed.com.
+Don't worry, your experience won't change at all, it's just a technical update. 🤓 Have you checked out Podhub yet?
+Let us know! #Podcast #TechUpdate #Linkspreed 🎙️📈

+### 24.06.2023 (announcement Poddy)
+- 🎉Exciting news - we've added Poddy to our subdomain system!🎧🎙️💻🌐 Visit https://poddy.tk to be redirected to https://poddy.linkspreed.com, but don't worry, nothing changes for you in terms of platform usage or data.
+Have you tried using Poddy yet? #Podcast #Subdomain #Linkspreed #Tech #Data 🤔

+### 24.06.2023 (announcement Plop)
+- 🎉 Exciting news!
+We just added Plop to our subdomain system 🚀 Now, when you visit https://plop.tk, you'll be redirected to https://plop.linkspreed.com.
+Don't worry, everything will work the same way as before, we just made some technical updates in the background 🔧 Have you already tried it out?
+Let us know in the comments below! #PlopUpgrade #SubdomainSystem #Linkspreed 💻

+### 24.06.2023 (announcement Ples)
+- 🎉Exciting news!🎉 We've just added Ples to our subdomain system! 🔗 https://ples.ml now redirects to 🔗 https://ples.linkspreed.com.
+Don't worry, nothing changes for you, you can continue using the platform with all your existing data as usual. 😎 #Ples #Linkspreed #Subdomain #TechUpdate Any questions? 😉

 ### 24.06.2023 (announcement)
 - 🤔🔬👨‍🔬 Curious minds at work!
 We're exploring the possibilities of combining Oracle products with Linkspreed.
 Have you ever tried this combo before?
 Share your thoughts and experiences with us! #Oracle #Linkspreed #techexperiment #collaboration 💻🚀